Updated: Sep 19

 The Black Hexagonal Basalt Columns at Reynisfjara

 While we're speaking of basalt columns, let's learn a little more.
 I'll start by explaining what a basalt column is and why they are hexagonal.
 I’m no geologist, but I will attempt to explain what they are by using simple terminology.
 Basically, when the lava flows and pours down the side of a volcano as a liquid, it starts to cool down.
-When it solidifies, it cracks, which forms the uneven geometric hexagonal columns.
+When it solidifies, it cracks, which forms uneven geometric hexagonal columns.

 The most stunning ones can be found in Iceland, some of them very tall and wide.
 What I love the most about the ones in Reynisfjara are the puffins!
 Yes, you can see these adorable birds nesting higher up the columns.
 This beach is about two and a half hours away from Reykjavik.
 It is certainly a must-visit place in Iceland, you definitely don’t want to miss it!

 Vik's Volcanic Black Sand Beaches

-Being able to witness a black beach is one of a kind experience.
+Being able to witness a black sand beach in Iceland is one of a kind experience.
 It’s certainly it is not the only place on the planet where you can see it, but it is one of the very few.
 It is indeed the most jaw-dropping one.
 You get to see the black sand, plus a whole different landscape with wonderful waves, the hexagonal basalt columns, and the puffins.
 Plus it’s covered by a beautiful and dramatic cloudy sky.
 If you visit Iceland, this beach is a must!